 Click the links for instructions on how to complete each step:

 - How to know if you can negotiate your aid

 - What not to do in the Aid Appeal process

 - Getting your Aid Appeal decision

-Keep in mind that each school has its own process and due dates.
+Keep in mind that each school has its own process, potential forms, and due dates for aid appeal.
 Please contact your financial aid office to help you understand what their process is.

-The checklist below highlights the situations that typically merit aid appeal.
+The checklist below highlights the situations that typically merit aid appeals.
 Take a look through and check those that apply to your current situation.